ISA or savings account

 A savings account is simply an account you pay money into and earn interest from.
 There are different types of savings accounts to consider, including the following:

 - Notice savings accounts.
 This type of savings account gives you the option of making withdrawals after a set notice period.
 They typically offer variable interest rates and provide the flexibility of an easy access account with the competitive interest rates of a fixed rate bond.

 - Fixed rate bonds provide guaranteed returns over a set term on a lump sum deposit, usually between six months and five years.
 Interest rates on fixed term savings are often better than notice or easy access savings accounts and are typically more competitive the longer your term is.

-- Easy access accounts are one of the most flexible types of savings account, giving you the freedom to deposit and withdraw money when you want to.
-Easyt access accounts typically feature competitive variable rates of interest.
+- Easy access savings accounts are one of the most flexible types of savings accounts, giving you the freedom to deposit and withdraw money when you want to.
+Easy access accounts typically feature competitive variable rates of interest.

 What do ISAs offer?

 If you plan on saving an amount up to £20,000, then an ISA offers a tax-free option for UK savers.
 By saving regularly into an ISA, you can make your money work hard for you and benefit from compound interest.

 Additionally, you could pass on your ISA balance to your spouse or civil partner as a tax-free allowance in the event of your death.
 This isn’t something that traditional savings accounts provide.

 Savings deposited into ISAs offered by UK regulated banks are usually protected up to £85,000 per person, per banking group with the FSCS.